girishjjain/DevResx/bash.md

      * `find ~` to recursively walk file hierarchy from user home directory
      * `find . -type d` to recursively walk file hierarchy for *directories* from current directory
      * `find . -type f` to recursively walk file hierarchy for *files* from current directory
-     * `find . -type f | grep fileName.ext` to recursively walk file hierarchy for *files* from current directory and then using grep to filter output to match given file name
+     * `find . -type f -name *partFileName.ext` to recursively walk file hierarchy for *files* from current directory to match given file name pattern
-     * `find . -type f | grep findStr` to recursively walk file hierarchy for *files* from current directory and then using grep to filter output to match files that contain (or match) given findStr pattern
+     * `grep findStr $(find . -name *Parser.scala -type f)` to recursively walk file hierarchy for *files* from current directory and then using grep to filter output to match files that contain (or match) given findStr pattern

 ##### alias
 * alias is essentially a keyboard shortcut, an abbreviation, a means of avoiding typing a long command sequence